 - Targeted delivery of BioKier’s capsule will mimic the effects of RYGB

-BioKier has devised a proprietary oral formulation (BKR-013) that is designed to mimic the effects of metabolic surgery and improve glucose management without the physical trauma and cost of the surgery.
-BioKier’s approach is expected to be suitable for both obese and non-obese patients.
-Specifically, the treatment acts by stimulating L-cells in the lower gut with an orally delivered therapeutic, thus correcting the deficiency in secretion of endogenous GLP-1 and other gut hormones, such as PYY, GLP-2, and oxyntomodulin, that regulate glucose metabolism and appetite.
-Therefore, this treatment should also have potentially beneficial effects in the treatment of hypertriglyceridemia, metabolic syndrome, and obesity.
+BioKier has devised two proprietary oral formulations, one a tablet containing butyrate (BKR-017) and the other a capsule containing glutamine (BKR-013), that are designed to mimic the effects of metabolic surgery and improve glucose management without the physical trauma and cost of the surgery.
+BioKier’s approach is expected to be suitable for type 1 and type 2 diabetes patients, both obese and non-obese.
+Specifically, both products act by stimulating L-cells in the lower gut thus correcting the deficiency in secretion of endogenous GLP-1 and other gut hormones, such as PYY, GLP-2, and oxyntomodulin, that regulate glucose metabolism and appetite.
+Therefore, this treatment also is expected to have beneficial effects on hypertriglyceridemia, metabolic syndrome, and obesity.